 In keeping with Queen Mary University of London's research and development mandate as a Russell Group University, Queen Mary School of Law experts and academics contribute to the evolution of the field, and the understanding and practice of law, through various institutional publications.

 The European Investment Law and Arbitration Review is the first journal to specifically focus on European investment law and arbitration.
-This journal is published under the auspices of Queen Mary University of London (QMUL) and EFILA.
+This journal is published under the auspices of Queen Mary University of London and EFILA.

 Subjects: International Commercial Law, Trade & Investment Law, International Law.